-This has got to be the easiest crocheted bag ever.
+This has got to be the easiest crochet bag pattern ever.
 For this Foldover Crossbody bag we use simple half double crochet, then decide whether or not to add the lining, pocket, pouches and zipper.
 So simple and so sleek!

 Easy Foldover Crossbody Bag

-This is a free crochet pattern and it really is so very easy.
+This is a free crochet pattern, great for beginners, and it really is so very easy.
 I hope you love it!

 It is not technically reversible, but I flipped it inside out to show the pockets…